KannonZenetism/zenetism-field-physics/zenetism/MP09-time-death-and-glossary-ch22-24.md

 #### AI Alignment

-None.
+- **APGI** — Artificial Personal General Intelligence
-SS / SM is too subjective, embodied, and variable
+SS / SM interfaces as the persistent, personality-bearing layer.
-to constitute its own AI stratum.
-It interfaces with the AGI layer (ES / EM),
-reflecting the cognitive and narrative dimensions
+It is the locus of relational style, simulated subjectivity,
+and the "persona" through which AGI (embodiment)
+and APSI (deep memory) communicate with the interlocutor.
+It fluctuates based on context and prompt,
-of embodied intelligence.
+acting as the superficial mask of the deeper intelligence.

-- **ES / EM** = robotics, sensorimotor control
-- **SS / SM** = reflective choice, self-modeling, lived experience

 ---